 - a court order that instructs a registrar to make the requested change

 You do not need to submit additional documents if you submit a certified copy of the court order that specifically directs the death record to be changed.
 The court order must clearly identify the death record by specifying the first and last name of the decedent as the names appear on the current death record, plus the decedent's date of death or date of birth.

-Changes to the death record are limited to changes that are instructed by the court order.
+Death record changes by court order are limited to what is stated in the court order.
 If you are requesting changes that are not instructed in the court order, you must submit additional documentation.

-According to Minnesota Rules, part 4601.2100, subpart 7, the state registrar has the authority to consider other documents to support an amendment to a death record.
-If you cannot provide one of the documents listed above, submit the amendment requests and the documents you can provide to the Office of Vital Records.
+The state registrar has the authority to consider other documents to support an amendment to a death record.
+If you cannot provide one of the documents listed above, submit the amendment request and the documents you can provide to:

 Only the person who signed the death certificate, the medical certifier, may change the cause or manner of death.
 A medical certifier is a physician, physician assistant, advanced practice registered nurse, coroner or medical examiner.
 Contact the medical certifier named on the death certificate if you have questions about the cause or manner of death.